MILK VISUAL EFFECTS MAKES WAVES FOR “ADRIFT” WITH AWS CLOUD

 Studio scales 10x with Amazon Ec2 Spot Instances and AWS Thinkbox Deadline

 Based on the inspiring true story of two free spirits, “Adrift” follows Tami Oldham (Shailene Woodley) and Richard Sharp (Sam Claflin) as the pair journey across the ocean, unexpectedly sailing directly into one of the most catastrophic hurricanes in history.
 Although the film was shot on location in Fiji, Milk Visual Effects was enlisted to help realize pivotal moments, including a storm sequence in which a 100-foot wave capsizes the boat, and a long wide shot that underscores the gravity of the storm’s aftermath.

-In preparation for “Adrift,” Milk optimized its workflow for extensive FX simulation; developers built custom scripts for SideFX’s Houdini and AWS Thinkbox’s Deadline to allow artists to simulate locally and render with Mantra in the cloud using Amazon EC2 Spot instances.
+In preparation for “Adrift,” Milk optimized its workflow for extensive FX simulation; developers built custom scripts for SideFX’s Houdini and AWS Thinkbox’s Deadline to allow artists to simulate locally and cloud rendering with Mantra using Amazon EC2 Spot instances.

 “Water simulation is unforgiving since audiences have an intuitive feeling of what it should look like and it’s highly complex to generate.
 A ton of data is produced so reliable render capacity was a big consideration in developing our workflow for ‘Adrift’,” explained Milk Head of FX and CG Supervisor James Reid.
 “Deadline allows us to be productive in processing data and we’re able to execute on a much bigger scale with AWS resources.”

 “Leveraging Deadline with AWS Cloud allowed us to be agile and punch above our weight; even a modest team can easily generate a ton of work.”